What It Does

 | Left-click icon | Open popover with upcoming events |

-| Escape / click outside | Close popover |
+| escape / click outside | Close popover |

 Settings

-- 5, 10, 15, 30, or 60 minutes
+- Alert threshold — how far ahead to scan for events: 5, 10, 15, 30, or 60 minutes

 Installation